How Drew Brees stacks up in the NFL record books

 Records that Brees has a chance to pass

 - Career passing touchdowns: Brees became just the fourth player in NFL history with 500 touchdown passes in his career.
 It happened in the second quarter of a Week 7 game against the Ravens.
-He now has 518.
+He now has 520.
 Tom Brady, who reached the mark earlier this season, is neck-and-neck with Brees for the passing touchdowns.
-Peyton Manning holds the record with 539 yards, but there’s a great chance that the record comes down during the 2019 season.
+Peyton Manning holds the record with 539 touchdowns, but there’s a great chance that the record comes down during the 2019 season.

 Other NFL records Brees holds